cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 the password vulnerable to server mishandling, including accidentally logging the password or storing it in plaintext in a database.
-Server compromise resulting in access to these plaintext passwords is not an uncommon security incident, even among security-conscious companies.
+Server compromise resulting in access to these plaintext passwords is not an uncommon security incident, even among security-conscious organizations.
-Moreover, plaintext password authentication over secure channels like TLS is also vulnerable to cases where TLS may fail, including PKI attacks, certificate mishandling, termination outside the security perimeter, visibility to middleboxes, and more.
+Moreover, plaintext password authentication over secure channels such as TLS is also vulnerable to cases where TLS may fail, including PKI attacks, certificate mishandling, termination outside the security perimeter, visibility to TLS-terminating intermediaries, and more.

-Asymmetric (or Augmented) Password Authenticated Key Exchange (aPAKE) protocols are designed to provide password authentication and mutually authenticated key exchange in a client-server setting without relying on PKI (except during client/password registration) and without disclosing passwords to servers or other entities other than the client machine.
+Asymmetric (or Augmented) Password Authenticated Key Exchange (aPAKE) protocols are designed to provide password authentication and mutually authenticated key exchange in a client-server setting without relying on PKI (except during client registration) and without disclosing passwords to servers or other entities other than the client machine.
 A secure aPAKE should provide the best possible security for a password protocol.
-Namely, it should only be open to inevitable attacks, such as online impersonation attempts with guessed client passwords and offline dictionary attacks upon the compromise of a server and leakage of its credential file.
+Indeed, some attacks are inevitable, such as online impersonation attempts with guessed client passwords and offline dictionary attacks upon the compromise of a server and leakage of its credential file.
 In the latter case, the attacker learns a mapping of